Danish-Sk/Firest-site/README.md

 # Firest-site
-this is how i learnt html basics
+this is how i learnt basic HTML5.